Michael J. Hicks: Economic columnist

-Hicks writes a weekly economics column, which is syndicated in more than two dozen Indiana newspapers,.
+Hicks writes a weekly economics column, which is syndicated in more than two dozen Indiana newspapers.

 Awards

-Hicks was awarded Marshall University's Distinguished Artist and Scholar Award (with Mark L. Burton), as well as the Graduate Student Teaching Award at Tennessee's College of Business, and awards from the Air Force Institute of Technology's student association and Ball State's Miller College of Business.
+Hicks is a Distinguished Fellow of the Mid-Continent Regional Science Association, was awarded Marshall University's Distinguished Artist and Scholar Award (with Mark L. Burton), as well as the Graduate Student Teaching Award at Tennessee's College of Business, and awards from the Air Force Institute of Technology's student association and Ball State's Miller College of Business.

 In 2008 the Center for Business and Economic Research at Ball State University received the Association for University Business and Economic Research Award for its Manufacturing Scorecard.
 In 2009 the Center won a then-unprecedented three awards from AUBER for a research study, county profiles and promotional materials.

 The United States Army Corps of Engineers awarded Hicks the Commander's Award for Civilian Service for his efforts in support of the Interagency Performance Evaluation Team (IPET) and Task Force Guardian, Task Force Hope and the New Orleans District following Hurricane Katrina.

 During his time in the Army, Hicks was awarded the Bronze Star Medal, the Army Commendation Medal, and Southwest Asia Service Medal with two Battle Stars.